 When outdoors, it’s important to remain diligent in practicing appropriate safety protocols to ensure public safety.
 As with all outdoor activities, practice social distancing and observe safe habits as outlined by the CDC.
-See more COVID-19 safety tips below.

-We understand there is no better way to flatten the curve than to stay at home.
-However, we empathize with the need to get some fresh air every now and then.
 If you're looking to switch up your usual neighborhood stroll or get some exercise, consider these ideas the next time you're looking for a safe outdoor activity.

 Self-guided Mural Driving Tours

 Wichita has seen an influx of murals throughout the community over the last few years.
 Projects like Avenue Art Days and Horizontes have inspired local and traveling artists to enliven our neighborhoods with vibrant creations.

 Explore our gallery of some of the most photogenic murals around Wichita, and visit your favorites with a driving tour using this map of over 100 murals that includes GLeo's largest mural in the world painted by a single artist and Personnages Oiseaux by Joan Miró.

 You can also explore Wichita’s art scene by taking a driving tour of public art installations in Wichita.
 In a four-block area in the heart of downtown Wichita, you’ll find a collection of 31 lifelike bronze sculptures by Washington artist Georgia Gerber.
 They range from animals to a street musician to a woman and boy pointing up at a building.